 From trendy restaurants and cafes to upscale homes and antique shops, the expansive stretch of Long Island, New York, is the place to be.

 But city life is not all the ‘island’ has to offer.
-With many farms, fields and mazes to visit, you truly can have the best of both worlds when visiting Long Island.
+Long Island is home to one of the best small towns in New York.
+And with many farms, fields and mazes to visit, you truly can have the best of both worlds when visiting Long Island.
 We particularly love the sunflower fields!

 Where to See the Sunflower Fields in Long Island